lawrennd/old_talks/_ml/includes/neural-networks.md

 }
 \notes{In statistics activation functions are traditionally known as *basis functions*.
 And we would think of this as a *linear model*.
 It's doesn't make linear predictions, but it's linear because in statistics estimation focuses on the parameters, $\mappingMatrix$, not the parameters, $\mappingMatrixTwo$.
 The linear model terminology refers to the fact that the model is *linear in the parameters*, but it is *not* linear in the data unless the activation functions are chosen to be linear.}

-### Adaptive Basis Functions
+\subsection{Adaptive Basis Functions}

 \slides{
 * In machine learning we optimize $\mappingMatrix_{1}$ as well as  $\mappingMatrix_{2}$ (which would normally be denoted in statistics by $\boldsymbol{\beta}$).

-* This tutorial: revisit that decision: follow the path of @Neal:bayesian94 and @MacKay:bayesian92.
+* Revisit that decision: follow the path of @Neal:bayesian94 and @MacKay:bayesian92.

 * Consider the probabilistic approach.
 }